-During the year, an amendment increased the budget by \$1,360,121 was made thereby increasing the original budget of \$44,173,741 to \$45,533,862.
+During the year, an amendment increased the budget by \$571,384 was made thereby increasing the original budget of \$51,666,677 to \$52,238,061.
 This amendment was made for the following amounts:

 Reason for Amendment Amount

-ARPA Fund Revenue \$ 255,994
+Cash Carry Forward \$ 571,384

-Cash Carry Forward 1,104,127
+Total Budget Amendment \$ 571,384

-Total Budget Amendment \$ 1,360,121
+- Overall County revenues were under budget by \$3,620,377.
+This negative variance can be explained as follows: - Tax revenues were over budget \$1,621,142.
+This is attributable to better than budgeted in local option sales taxes collected during the year. - Fines, fees, and licenses were over budget \$849,916.
+This is attributable to better than anticipated revenues in development services for airport and building permits, administrative services for register of deeds and business license, and magistrate fines. - Intergovernmental revenues were under budget approximately \$92,631 because of budgeted grant funds. - The negative variance of \$5,998,804 in miscellaneous income represents the amount budgeted for a cash carryforward of \$7,598,542 that is netted with unbudgeted interest income of \$1,085,792. - Overall expenditures were under budget by \$1,376,706.
+Key elements of this positive variance can be explained as follows: - The County was over budget in County Administration by \$200,019.
+The Detention Center was under budget \$365,770 due to lower than budgeted personnel costs,

-- Overall County revenues were under budget by \$385,970.
-This negative variance can be explained as follows: - Tax revenues were over budget \$2,060,089.
-This is attributable to better than budgeted in local option sales taxes collected during the year. - Fines, fees, and licenses were over budget \$1,033,420.
-This is attributable to better than anticipated revenues in development services for airport and building permits, administrative services for register of deeds and business license, and magistrate fines. - Intergovernmental revenues were over budget approximately \$265,581 because of unbudgeted incentive funds. - The negative variance of \$3,745,060 in miscellaneous income represents the amount budgeted for a cash carryforward of \$4,354,127 that is netted with unbudgeted interest income of \$741,170.
+Interdepartmental was over budget \$105,579 for postage services and emergency costs.
+Information Technology was over budget \$460,163 for maintenance contracts and personnel expenses, and Capital Improvements was under budget by \$238,262 for grant matching funds.

-- Overall expenditures were under budget by \$3,127,920.
-Key elements of this positive variance can be explained as follows: - The County was under budget in county administration by \$877,889.
-The Detention Center was under budget \$702,293 due to lower than budgeted personnel costs, Interdepartmental was under budget \$349,199 for contractual services and personnel costs, and the Election Commission was under budget \$66,188 due to maintenance contracts and board member costs.
-Information Technology was over budget \$142,986 for maintenance contracts and telephone expenses, Capital Improvements was over budget by \$82,069 for grant matching funds, and County Professional Services were over budget \$56,775. - The County was under budget in administrative service by \$248,183 due to Tax Collector for personnel costs and advertising, Assessor for computer software, and Register of Deeds for personnel costs. - The County was under budget in Development Services by \$268,968 which was mostly related to southern alliance expenditures and special projects. - The County was under budget in Emergency Services by \$2,098,476 that included an Emergency Telecommunications positive variance of \$532,389 related to radio contract maintenance, telephone and personnel costs and a positive variance in Cherry Point Fire District for the matching funds for Marsh Cove Fire Station. - The County was under budget in Engineering Services by \$94,023 which is primarily the result of Central Garage being under budget \$171,714 which is related to the vehicle leasing program that is netted with Solid Waste being over budget \$118,657 because of landfill costs. - Court Administration was under budget \$109,130 related to personnel costs and court expenses. - Law Enforcement was under budget \$89,726 which is the result of the Sheriff's department being under budget in the amount of \$281,892 primarily due to personnel costs and the Coroner's office being over budget by \$182,036 which is related to post mortems. - Health, Education and Welfare is under budget \$14,230 which is due to the negative variance in Agency Appropriations of \$35,277 related to New Life Center and the positive variance in the Hardeeville Annex of \$28,361 related to rental of facility. - Debt service was over budget \$126,622 because of the application of GASB Statements 87 and 96 for lease payments. - Capital outlay includes expenditures for airport development, vehicles, equipment, and building improvements. - Overall other financing sources (uses) reported an unfavorable budget variance of \$1,593,452.
-Key elements of this negative variance can be explained as follows: - Transfers in have an unfavorable budget variance related to economic development funds, accommodations taxes, and 911 fees of \$1,409,338 were budgeted but not transferred. - Transfers out have an unfavorable budget variance related to accommodations taxes.
+- The County was under budget in Administrative Service by \$115,879 due to Tax Collector for personnel costs and advertising, Assessor for computer software and maintenance contracts. - The County was under budget in Development Services by \$238,647.
+The Planning Commission was under budget by \$305,743 due to planning expenses and personnel costs - The County was under budget in Emergency Services by \$1,789,232 that included an Emergency Telecommunications positive variance of \$546,940 related to radio contract maintenance, telephone and personnel costs and a positive variance in Fire and Rescue of \$1,278,440 due to the delay in the fire apparatus purchase. - The County was over budget in Engineering Services by \$389,140 which is primarily the result of Public Works Administrative being over budget \$82,088 which is related to the vehicle insurance and personnel costs and Solid Waste being over budget \$254,181 because of landfill costs. - Health, Education and Welfare is over budget \$27,995 which is due to the negative variance in Agency Appropriations of \$37,869 related to New Life Center. - Debt service was over budget \$127,775 because of the application of GASB Statements 87 and 96 for lease payments. - Capital outlay includes expenditures for airport development, vehicles, equipment, and building improvements. - Overall other financing sources (uses) reported an unfavorable budget variance of \$670,500.
+Key elements of this negative variance can be explained as follows: - Transfers in have an unfavorable budget variance related to economic development funds and accommodations taxes.